danfuzz/samizdat/doc/samizdat-0/library-boolean.md

   itself.
 Any two uniqlets have a consistent, transitive, and commutative &mdash; but otherwise arbitrary &mdash; ordering.

-* Highlets compare by type as primary, and value as secondary.
+* Tokens compare by type as primary, and value as secondary.
   With types equal, highlets without a value order earlier than ones with a value.